 - Canva – is great for creating professional-looking blog covers, Pinterest graphics, and so on.
 I use it all the time.
 There’s also Pablo and Visme which does some pretty awesome infographics.

-- SEO – Use Key Words in your posts so that search engines like Google and Safari can find you.
+- SEO– Use Key Words in your posts so that search engines like Google and Safari can find you.
 A website that is well optimized for search engines “speaks the same language” as its potential visitor base with keywords for SEO that help connect searchers to your site.
 I find this a vast subject but there are pins on Pinterest and sites like Moz.com will help you improve your SEO.
 Make sure that when you post your pictures on your website that you filling all the boxes.

 - Finally, Online Galleries – there are loads and loads to choose from.
 There is a very long list of online galleries here.
 It’s a bewildering choice.
 Some work better than others.
 There are massive ones like Saatchionline where it is difficult to be seen and smaller ones like Artbazzar that have less of a budget for advertising, there are others that charge to be on them like Artfinder and Artgallery.
 Others are still free to be on them such as Singulart, but they charge higher rates of commission.
 It makes sense to have a presence on several sites.
+Online galleries can be good for sales if they promote you.

 - Just remember that putting all your energies into one website or social media site is foolish, as it’s like building your house on someone else’s land.
 They all change their algorithm, pricing policies, curators, and what might work for you one year may not the next.
 I’ll give you an example, last year Facebook shut down my Emma Cownie Artist Business page with no explanation.
 This is not uncommon on Facebook.
 I tried in vain to find out why it had happened and to get it restored, to no avail.
 I lost thousands of followers and their contact details.
 I was devasted.
 That’s not a story I usually share as it’s not a positive one but let that be a warning not to put all your eggs into one social media basket (thankfully, I hadn’t, but it still hurt).